simpy-surbhi/QuizManager/README.md

 # QuizManager
-QuizManager: Project for Java class at EPITA's Master's Program
+Project for Java class at EPITA's Master's Program